Living with MS

 The most important thing is to trust yourself, to trust Eva and to trust that through the process, amazing, miraculous things will happen.
 But it’s about being in it.
 I think a lot of people can’t give up that sense of, “I’m thinking with my frontal lobe.
 I’m here.
 This is me.
 This is me.
 This is me.”
 But we’re so much more than our faces and our front side of our brains.
 There’s so much story telling that we do all the time to ourselves and to the derailment and disease of ourselves.
 I feel like I diseased my own body and I was a big part, mentally, a big part of the reason why I lost my vision.
-It’s some ways a metaphor to me.
+It’s some ways a metaphor for me.
 I wasn’t following my dreams.
 I wasn’t going down the path of the Marly that I believed that I was.
-I was denying parts of myself.
+I denied parts of myself.
 I was not being true to myself.
 I wasn’t writing.
 I wasn’t doing all the things that make me feel the most myself.
 That make me the most connected to myself.
 I was denying all of those things.

 I was going down a path that was very antithetical to who I am and literally lost my vision.
-“I lost my vision of myself”, that’s a metaphor which I find is very profound.
+“I lost my vision of myself,” that’s a metaphor which I find is very profound.
 I think that’s really interesting too how your symptoms express themselves.
 Right?
-My numb right arm, I’m right handed and it wasn’t– my handwriting got all chicken-scratch and I couldn’t use my hand.
+My numb right arm, I’m right handed, and it wasn’t– my handwriting got all chicken-scratch, and I couldn’t use my hand.
 When I started pushing through and doing the work and writing again, the symptom hasn’t come back.
 I haven’t lost my vision again.

 So I think that it’s interesting the way that the symptoms manifest themselves in your body and to think about them also as a story you’re telling yourself so the more you break apart those negative stories, the more your body will break apart the symptoms that are causing you suffering.

 I don’t think that hypnosis is automatic.
-You take some Advil and your headache goes away or take a sleeping pill and you fall asleep.
+You take some Advil and your headache goes away or take a sleeping pill, and you fall asleep.
 It’s not like that.
 There’s no magic number.
-There’s no magic “Oh three sessions and you’re healed.”
+There are no magic “Oh three sessions, and you’re healed.”
 No. That’s never going to happen.
 It’s a process.
 It’s about learning about yourself, about growing about yourself and also learning and growing with Eva because she learns and grows with you and I think that that relationship is really important to your journey because you have someone you can trust with these really really deep and intimate parts of your subconscious, and these really really scary symptoms and the more you’re willing to go there, the more rapid the healing will be.

 I can do it.
 If I can literally get all feeling back in my arm and be able to blow dry my own hair again, it’s a big deal.